aannenko/CrackSharp/src/CrackSharp.Api/README.md

 - `chars=abcXYZ` (optional) - the service will only build combinations from these characters.
 Default value is `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789`.

 *Encryption*
-- `text=<text_to_encrypt>` - the service will encrypt the specified text and return encryption result.
+- `text=<text_to_encrypt>` - the service will encrypt first 8 characters of the specified text (see remarks below) and return encryption result.
 If salt is not specified by the user, it is generated automatically.
 - `salt=<encryption_salt>` (optional) - salt allows for predictable encryption results.
 The first two characters of a DES hash is its salt.

 ### Remarks
 1. Primary goal of each decryption request to this web service is to decrypt the specified DES hash.
 It means that the parameters `maxTextLength` and `chars` will be ignored if the service already knows a decrypted value of the hash.
-Also if multiple requests to decrypt the same hash are made at the same moment but with different values for `chars` and/or `maxTextLength`, multiple decryption tasks will start; if any of these tasks decrypts the hash, all these tasks will immediately return decrypted value even if it's not composable from the specified `chars` or is longer than `maxTextLength`.
+Also if multiple requests to decrypt the same hash are made at the same time but with different values for `chars` and/or `maxTextLength`, multiple decryption tasks will start.
+If any of these tasks decrypts the hash, all these tasks will immediately return decrypted value even if it's not composable from the specified `chars` or is longer than `maxTextLength`.

+2. Encryption requests will cache encryption results so that decryption requests could use them in the future.
+For example, a request `/api/v1/des/encrypt?text=tungstenite&salt=a1` will return `a1dosrPtorvEw`, and a subsequent request `/api/v1/des/decrypt?hash=50RgHJFoDQWXc` will instantly return `tungsten` ([crypt(3)](https://www.man7.org/linux/man-pages/man3/crypt.3.html) only encrypts first 8 characters of the text).
+If encryption result was not readily available for the decryption request, decryption process would start and take some time to decrypt the hash.

-2. If decrypting a hash with an OpenShift-hosted app takes longer than 30 seconds, chances are you will see an error `504 Gateway Time-out The server didn't respond in time.` coming from your OpenShift route.
+3. If decrypting a hash with an OpenShift-hosted app takes longer than 30 seconds, chances are you will see an error `504 Gateway Time-out The server didn't respond in time.` coming from your OpenShift route.
 At the time of writing, to fix this I had to add an annotation to the route with a key `haproxy.router.openshift.io/timeout` and value `10m` which increased the timeout to 10 minutes (according to [this](https://docs.openshift.com/container-platform/4.2/networking/routes/route-configuration.html) article).